Medical Malpractice Attorneys in Kansas City

 Proving negligence requires a showing of the following:

-- Existence of Duty: The health care practitioner had a duty to the plaintiff (for example, a doctor/patient relationship).
+- Existence of Duty: The health care provider had a duty to the plaintiff (for example, a doctor/patient relationship).

 What Are Common Types of Medical Malpractice?